From the Top Celebrates Disabled and Neurodivergent Musicians

 Daily Joy

 Daily Joy is From the Top's daily video series, delivering uplifting musical performances to subscribers and on social media.
-Throughout the month of March, Daily Joy spotlights young disabled and/or neurodivergent musicians who will share their talents and tell their stories in their own words.
+Throughout the spring, Daily Joy spotlights young disabled and/or neurodivergent musicians who will share their talents and tell their stories in their own words.